chaos-genius/chaosgenius-docs/docs/kpi-and-dashboard/interpreting-rca.md

 Just under the Panel Metrics and Time Series, you can view the multidimensional waterfall plot by selecting it in the dimension select dropdown.
 The waterfall plot shows the **most impactful subgroups** and their impacts on the KPI metric.

 Each tile in the waterfall represents a subgroup (a combination of 1 or more subdimension values that exists in the dataset).
 The start and end tiles are for the KPI value in the baseline and focus groups, respectively.
-In this example, start is the average call duration for admins **last month**, while end is for **this month**.
+In this example, start is the total sales for **last month**, while end is the total sales for **this month**.

 **The "others" tile represents the sum of impacts from all other not-shown subgroups which each individually, had a minimal impact.**